swaldman/rss-all-the-things/00-Introduction.md

 that foundation can be extended while fully preserving its core functionality.
-Contemporary podcasts include extensions authored by Apple, and also often by Spotify and Google, with annotations from erstwhile RSS rival atom.
+Contemporary podcasts include extensions authored by Apple, and also often by Spotify and Google, with annotations from erstwhile RSS rival Atom.
 RSS clients — including every podcast app! — look for the extensions they know how to handle, which can enrich the user experience and enable dramatic new functions.
 But they can fall back to the old RSS core, ignoring whatever bells and whistles they